What is a macro lens? A macro lens is a unique tool for capturing close-up shots.

 Standard Macro Lenses

-The focal lengths of standard macro lenses range between 90mm to 105mm.
+The focal lengths of standard macro lenses range between 90 and 105 mm.
 They are the bread and butter of most macro photographers’ toolkits, and we’ll show you why very soon!

-So why do most photographers prefer standard macro lenses with focal lengths between 90 to 100mm?
+So why do most photographers prefer standard macro lenses with focal lengths between 90 and 100 mm?
 Apart from being relatively light, they also allow you a decent working distance for close-up shots.

 Telephoto Macro Lenses